What is Interactive Fiction?

 world

-and the objects it contains (though there may be the occasional exception).
-Broadly
+space and the objects it contains (though there may be the occasional exception).

-Different IF systems and different games written with those systems will implement
+narrative.
+Different IF systems and different games written with those systems will

-this simulated environment to different depths, but there are certain features that
+implement this simulated environment to different depths, but there are certain

-most if not all works of IF share.
-Firstly, the physical world is generally modelled
+features that most if not all works of IF share.
+Firstly, the physical world is

 rooms.